mhulsman/ibidas/docs/tutorial_example2.rst

             | MALS                            | S000003524                      | ORF                             | Verified                        | YGR292W
             | ...                             | ...                             | ...                             | ...                             | ...

-This shows a possible reason due to which some of these targets do not have an offical name, as a couple of them match to multiple genomic features.

-To improve our mapping, we decide to redo our match, and include rows that have a uniuqe ``gene_alias`` match.
+This shows a possible reason why some of these targets do not have an offical name, as they match to multiple genomic features.
+However, other targets only have a single corresonding genomic feature, and could have been linked.
+To improve our mapping, we decide to redo our match, and include rows that have a unique ``gene_alias`` match.
 Our strategy is as follows:

-1. Filter out gene_aliases that occur multiple times
+1. Filter out gene_aliases that occur multiple times, as we only want unique matches
-2. Convert yeastract targets names that match to the remaining gene_aliases, to the corresponding feat_names
+2. Convert yeastract targets names that match to gene_aliases to the corresponding feat_names
 3. Rematch the data.

 First, we determine what names need to be filtered, and filter these from the gene_aliases::